enaj1125/I_Submission/README.md

 The social network is represented as a undirected graph, with each user id defined as a node.
 This makes a perfect application of an object-oriented programming design.
 In python, two classes were defined:

-###Node class: represent each individual user, with the following attributes defined:
+###Node class: represent each individual user
+the following attributes defined:

 self._name = name          # user id